Skip to main content

 Query analysis

-While users typically prefer to interact with retrieval systems using natural language, retrieval systems can specific query syntax or benefit from particular keywords.
+While users typically prefer to interact with retrieval systems using natural language, these systems may require specific query syntax or benefit from certain keywords.
 Query analysis serves as a bridge between raw user input and optimized search queries.
 Some common applications of query analysis include:

 1. Query Re-writing: Queries can be re-written or expanded to improve semantic or lexical searches.